What Causes Expansive Demolition Grouts to Blowout?

 15. Adding expansive grout and water to leftover mixture remaining from previously mixed batch.

-See the videos below for two examples of Dexpan blowouts:
+See the videos below for two examples of Dexpan expanding demolition grout blowouts:

-1. inside borehole when the wrong product version was used for the conditions
+1. wrong product version was used for the conditions

-2. when surplus mixture is left sitting in mixing bucket / pitcher
+2. surplus mixture is left sitting in mixing bucket / pitcher